 A reference librarian is available by phone at 713.646.1712 or by email to answer questions pertaining to government documents research.
 Government information is also available on the Web via FDsys and MetaLib, as well as The Fred Parks Law Library Legal Research Guides.

 Part of the government documents collection exists in paper format and is shelved on the first floor of the Library.
-These items are in compact, or movable, shelving and are arranged by the U.S. Government Printing Office’s Superintendent of Documents(SuDoc) call number.
+These items are arranged by the U.S. Government Printing Office’s Superintendent of Documents(SuDoc) call number.
 For an explanation of the SuDoc classification system, please visit SuDoc.

 Some heavily used paper government documents are cataloged with a Library of Congress call number (not a SuDoc number) and are housed in the library’s main collection.